-The main objectives of the IPPI are the following:
+The main objectives of the IPI are the following:

-Providing the necessary data to help decision-and policy-makers and researchers to plan and make decisions that support the industrial sector.

-Providing the necessary data for processing and drafting economic policies and plans.

-Providing the data required to process the time series of economic data.
+- Providing the necessary data to help decision-and policy-makers and researchers to plan and make decisions that support the industrial sector. - Providing the necessary data for processing and drafting economic policies and plans. - Providing the data required to process the time series of economic data.

-Main uses of the IPPI include:
+Main uses of the IPI include:

-Determining the trends of the IPPI within the Emirate of Abu Dhabi to assist decision-makers, policymakers, and researchers in planning and making decisions that support the industrial sector.
+- Determining the trends of the IPI within the Emirate of Abu Dhabi to assist decision-makers, policy-makers, and researchers in planning and making decisions that support the industrial sector. - Monitor the emergency escalation in sales and purchase contracts. - Feeding analysis by international economic organizations, such as the IMF, where it is used as an evaluation and comparison tool.